Back to index

 Talks

-1. How to be a (better) data editor
+2. How to be a (better) data editor

 Dataharvest 2022Mechelen, Belgium

 As data journalism has become mainstream, more data editor positions have been created.
 But what makes a good data editor?
-In this panel we will discuss what it takes to do the job effectively, the different things it can involve, and the different routes to getting there.
+In this panel we discussed what it takes to do the job effectively, the different things it can involve, and the different routes to getting there.
 With Marie-Louise Timcke, Jan Strozyk, Helena Bengtsson, Eva Belmonte, and Dominik Balmer, moderated by me.

-2. Investigative data journalism
+3. Investigative data journalism

 Journalism by Numbers, Birkbeck UniversityLondon, UK